-This paper examines the recent upsurge in foreign acquisitions of U.S. firms, specifically focusing on acquisitions made by firms located in emerging markets.
-Neoclassical theory predicts that, on net, capital should flow from countries that are capital-abundant to countries that are capital-scarce.
-Yet increasingly emerging-market firms are acquiring assets in the developed world.
-In particular, the recent spate of cross-border acquisitions by Indian and Chinese companies is the subject of heated debate in policy circles.
+This paper examines the recent upsurge in foreign direct investment by emerging-market firms into the United States.
+Traditionally, foreign investment flowed from developed to developing countries, bringing with it superior technology, organizational capital, and access to international capital markets, yet increasingly there is a trend towards "capital flowing uphill" with emerging-market investors acquiring a wide variety of assets in the developed world.1 In particular, the recent spate of cross-border acquisitions by Indian and Chinese companies is the subject of heated debate in policy circles.
 For example, the acquisition bid by CNOOC, the Chinese state-owned oil company, to takeover Unocal met with considerable resistance in Washington and was ultimately thwarted.
-This paper provides a systematic analysis of what happens to U.S. firms when emerging-market acquisitions are successfully completed.
-Using transaction-specific acquisition data and firm-level accounting data, the goal of this study is to determine how U.S. firms that are acquired by firms from emerging markets fare relative to their non-acquired counterparts.
+Another example of a high profile emerging-market acquisition was the Indian Tata Motors 2008 purchase of Ford's Jaguar and Land Rover divisions.
+Using transaction-specific acquisition data and firm-level accounting data, this paper studies how U.S. firms that are acquired by firms from emerging markets fare relative to their non-acquired counterparts.